niklas-rittmann/Go-Neural/README.md

 >If rows and columns are switched, you can use the `Transpose` method.

 4. Train your model by setting a number of epochs to train.
-5. Save your model in json Format via ´model.ToFile`
+5. Save your model in json Format via `model.ToFile`
 6. Predict new samples with your newly trained model.

 ## To-Dos:
 - [ ] Add a "sanity check for the matrix dimensions
+- [ ] Add Error handling with usefull error messages
 - [x] Add methods to persist models on disk
 - [ ] Add a visualizer for the training process (e.g. a loss curve)